2021 Korean Mixed Doubles Curling Championship

 The 2021 Korean Mixed Doubles Curling Championship, Korea's national mixed doubles curling championships, was held July 27 to August 9, 2021 at the Jincheon National Training Centre in Jincheon, South Korea.
-The winning team will be the Korean National Mixed Doubles Team for the 2021–22 curling season.
-They will represent South Korea at the Olympic Qualification Event in hopes of reaching the 2022 Winter Olympics in Beijing, China and the 2021 World Mixed Doubles Qualification Event, attempting to reach the 2022 World Mixed Doubles Curling Championship.
+The winning pair of Kim Min-ji and Lee Ki-jeong were the Korean National Mixed Doubles Team for the 2021–22 curling season.
+They represented South Korea at the Olympic Qualification Event in hopes of reaching the 2022 Winter Olympics in Beijing, China and the 2022 World Mixed Doubles Curling Championship.
 The championship was held in two rounds.